 Thursday October 15 – Friday October 16, 2020.

 McCormick Days 2020 theme is: Legacies and Realities of the Penal System: Investigating Power, Justice and Liberation.
 So, while we won't be gathering in person, we remain excited about new creative programming, worship and conversation, along with celebrating the class of 1970 (50th Anniversary), and the class of 1995 (25th Anniversary)!
 We are truly excited.
 Can you feel the energy?
-More detailed information to come.
+Download the brochure.
 Register to participate today!

 On Thursday, October 15, we'll open with a conversation "Legacies & Realities: Dr. Jenny McBride and Jia Johnson"

 On Friday, October 16, we'll open with our keynote address by Kaia Stern, Elegy for Justice: Do we know justice well enough?
 This will offer a kind of sermon for justice itself.
 Beginning with grief, it will focus on how we imprison the most vulnerable among us in the name of justice.
 It will then praise the idealized part of justice as dead in terms of kinship, suggesting the good news that we are kin, despite relational amnesia.
 Finally, it will consider solace and the urgency for an ethic that moves beyond the logic of punishment and shifts from coercion to recognition.